ItalyPaleAle/WithBlueInk/content/post/2020-06-07-is-this-a-dependency-or-devdependency.md

 ## When it's simple…

 There are some clear-cut cases, or almost.
-Packages like [eslint](https://www.npmjs.com/package/eslint) are *always* a *devDependency*… unless, of course, you're building a CLI whose job is running eslint, in which case you'd add it as a *dependency*!
+Packages like [eslint](https://www.npmjs.com/package/eslint) are *always* a *devDependency* …unless, of course, you're building a CLI whose job is running eslint, in which case you'd add it as a *dependency*!

 Other packages that are (almost) always going to be *devDependencies* include: